 Senior CDL holders should always educate on the topic of suspended CDL licenses.
 It is important to know that you must abide by all federal and state standards or risk having a suspended CDL license, or worse, revoked or canceled CDL credentials.
 A commercial drivers license suspension can be the result of several types of violations that occur in a commercial vehicle or a non-commercial vehicle.
 If a senior driver commits a driving violation other than a minor parking violation, he or she could lose the privilege of driving professionally.
 But, depending on the infraction, reinstating suspended CDL license credentials is possible.
 Senior drivers need to show excellent judgment in all vehicle types, regardless of if they are on the clock or not.
 A senior’s driving privilege depends on how he or she acts behind the wheel of a vehicle, which should be at the forefront at all times.
 Learn more about suspended CDL license reinstatement in the sections outlined below.

-Grounds for Commercial Driving License Suspension for Seniors
+Reasons for Commercial Driving License Suspensions

 CDL suspension can happen to senior drivers due to several different scenarios.
 For example, a suspended CDL can occur when a senior driver fails a drug or alcohol test by testing positive or registering a 0.04 percent Blood Alcohol Content, or greater.
 Your suspended CDL license will remain on your record until the successful completion of the return-to-duty process, which is administered by a professional in substance abuse.
 If you refuse to submit a drug or alcohol test, this is equivalent to testing positive to an alcohol or drug test.